Numatic International

-Numatic International Ltd (Founded as Numatic Engineering Limited) is a British manufacturer, primarily producing domestic, commercial and industrial cleaning and maintenance equipment distributed worldwide.
-It is one of the major producers of vacuum cleaners in the United Kingdom and produces the Henry domestic vacuum cleaner and its related models, which are canister designs having human names and "smiling face" appearance.
+Numatic International Limited is a British manufacturer primarily producing domestic, commercial and industrial cleaning and maintenance equipment distributed worldwide.
+It is one of the major producers of vacuum cleaners in the United Kingdom, producing the Henry domestic vacuum cleaner and its related models, which also shares a canister design with the "smiling face" appearance and human name.

-The company was founded in 1969, and as of 2024 is owned solely by Chris Duncan, who created the compact shape for the cleaner.
-The company owns a manufacturing facility in Chard, Somerset, south-west England, and four wholly owned international distributors in France, Germany, the Netherlands, and South Africa.
-In 2017 the company employed over 1000 people and produced 4,500 units per day, over 40% of which are exported.
+The company was founded on 9 September 1963, and as of 2024 is owned solely by Chairman and Founder Chris Duncan, who created the compact shape for the cleaner.
+The company owns a manufacturing facility in Chard, Somerset, South West England, and eight subsidiary companies located in France, South Africa, Germany, The Netherlands, Switzerland, Portugal, Spain and Italy.
+In 2017, the company employed over 1000 people and produced 4,500 units per day, over 40% of which were exported.

 Founding

-Chris Duncan launched Numatic in 1969, having seen a need for a rugged and reliable cleaner to clean the inside of boilers.
+Chris Duncan launched Numatic in 1969, having spotted a gap in the market for a device to clean coal and gas-fired boilers.
 He started with an oil drum, found a washing-up bowl that fitted on top, and ordered 5,000.
 The prototype is in the Numatic museum.
 The two-inch oil drum thread is still used for the later Henry models' nose.

 One evening during a trade show in the mid-1970s, Duncan and a salesman, bored, dressed up one of their current commercial cleaners with ribbon, a union flag badge, and something like a hat, then chalked a crude smile under the hose connector.
-The next day visitors noticed it and laughed; Duncan then decided to ask his advertising people to design a proper face; they nicknamed the result "Henry".
-At another trade show a children's hospital was interested in the cleaners to encourage the recovering children to help with the cleaning.
-Production, still focussed on the commercial market, was increased.
+The next day, visitors noticed it and laughed; Duncan then decided to ask his advertising people to design a proper face; they nicknamed the result "Henry".
+At another trade show, a children's hospital was interested in the vacuum cleaners to encourage the recovering children to help with the cleaning.
+Production, still focused on the commercial market, was increased.
 The Henry models became the company's major product.